 I also put into my mind and heart the truths that humility is realizing that everything I have, including my abilities, is a gift from God (Deut.
 8:17-18).
 And I don’t think of myself more highly than others, but in humility, I will regard others as more important than myself (see Romans 12:3; Philippians 2:3).

 The more we transform our thinking with the truth found in the Bible (see Romans 12:2) and are renewed by the Holy Spirit, the more like God we will be (see Ephesians 4:23), which is loving, patient, kind, peaceful, faithful, humble, full of joy, and self-controlled.
 To learn how I became free to live a transformed and renewed life and how you can be free to live a new reality, visit my website: https://hopeforcompletehealing.com/.

 Ponder the following Scriptures to learn how pride will destroy you.

 2 Chronicles 26:16 states, “But when he was strong, he grew proud, to his destruction.
 For he was unfaithful to the LORD his God ….”

 ??
-Why would we be unfaithful to God when be become strong?
+Why are we unfaithful to God when we become strong?

 ??
-How do you think pride destroys us?
+How do you think pride destroys us when we become strong?

 ??
 Think about a time when pride brought destruction in your life or someone else’s life.